 This Statement also requires that a component unit in which a government has a 100 percent equity interest account for its assets, deferred outflows of resources, liabilities, and deferred inflows of resources at acquisition value at the date the government acquired a 100 percent equity interest in the component unit.
 Transactions presented in flows statements of the component unit in that circumstance should include only transactions that occurred subsequent to the acquisition.

-The requirements of this Statement are effective for reporting periods beginning after December 15, 2018.
+The requirements of this Statement No. 90 are effective for reporting periods beginning after December 15, 2018.

-County of Augusta, Virginia November 26, 2019 Page 4 of 4
+County of Isle of Wight, Virginia November 18, 2019 Page 4

 Statement No. 91, Conduit Debt Obligations